The Loan Process

 The first step of applying for a mortgage loan is to fill out a loan application, which includes providing information regarding your employment status, income from all sources, and other personal data that may help determine your creditworthiness.
 If you have been employed at the same place for over two years with an income that exceeds the monthly housing payment that you will require, you are likely to be approved for a loan.

 The next step is for your lender to perform a credit check on you.
 This step assesses your ability to repay the loan and helps lenders determine if they should offer you their best rates or terms.
-If your credit score is low, it would be in your best interest to seek out a loan officer with smaller lending institutions since they are more likely to offer you financing options even if your credit score is 550.
+If your credit score is low, it would be in your best interest to seek out a loan officer with smaller lending institutions, since they are more likely to offer you financing options even if your credit score is 550.
+Lord Mortgage offers and accept 550 and up credit scores.

 Funding your loan